Introduction

 2.1 From Exclusive to Inclusive

-limited to the privileged few.
-However, this began to change in the latter half
+privileged few.
+However, this began to change in the latter half of the 20th

-of the 20th century.
-The concept of health and fitness gained more prominence,
+century.
+The concept of health and fitness gained more prominence, leading to

 backgrounds.